matthewdparker/Fitness_Model/README.md

 Note: I will be evaluating whether an exponentially down-weighted approach yields more realistic results for any of the above.
 Preliminary analysis suggests this would make sense.

-### Requirements
+### Requirements & Limitations
-- Activity data must be in GPX form from a Garmin device (for now, at least)
+- Activity data must be in GPX or TCX form from a Garmin device (for now, at least)
 - Sleep and steps data must be in .csv form, downloaded from Garmin Connect, and must contain at least 3 days' worth of values
     - More is better; recommend downloading 28-day
+- Power data is currently not supported

 ### Sample Usage from Terminal
 [coming soon]